microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Hideous Laughter:** Subject bursts into laughter, and is unable to perform any actions for 1 round/level.

-**Hypnotic Pattern:** Fascinate creature within 10 points of your HP or less for Concentration+2 rounds.
+**Hypnotic Pattern:** Fascinate creature within 15 points of your HP or less for  1d8 rounds.

 **Invisibility:** Subject is invisible for 10 rounds/level or until it attacks.

-**Minor Image:** Creates a minor illusion of your design with sound.
+**Shadow Blade:** Creates an illusory shadow sword, dealing 3d6 + 1/level damage, with a range of 60ft.

 **Mirror Image:** Creates 1d4+1 decoys of caster for 10 rounds/level.

 ### 3rd -Level Illusionist Spells

-**Daylight:** 60ft. radius of daylight for 10 min./level.
+**Daylight:** Creates an area with a 60ft. radius of daylight for 10 min./level.

 **Deep Slumber:** Puts creatures whose HP is less than double your HP into a deep sleep for 10 rounds/level.